openimages/dataset/README.md

 There's one such file for each subset inside train and validation subdirectories.
 It has image URLs, their OpenImages IDs, titles, authors and license information:

 ```
-ImageID,Subset,OriginalURL,OriginalLandingURL,License,AuthorProfileURL,Author,Title
+ImageID,Subset,OriginalURL,OriginalLandingURL,License,AuthorProfileURL,Author,Title,OriginalSize,OriginalMD5
 ...

 000060e3121c7305,train,https://c1.staticflickr.com/5/4129/5215831864_46f356962f_o.jpg,\
 https://www.flickr.com/photos/brokentaco/5215831864,\
 https://creativecommons.org/licenses/by/2.0/,\
-"https://www.flickr.com/people/brokentaco/","David","28 Nov 2010 Our new house."
+"https://www.flickr.com/people/brokentaco/","David","28 Nov 2010 Our new house."\
+211079,0Sad+xMj2ttXM1U8meEJ0A==
 ```

 The data is as it appears on the destination websites.
+OriginalMD5 is base64-encoded binary MD5, as described [here](https://cloud.google.com/storage/transfer/create-url-list#md5).

 ### labels.csv